Among busiest weekends, Austin airport battles catalytic converter thefts

 “Austin-Bergstrom International Airport is staffed 24/7, which includes members from Austin Police Department, airport security and parking operations.
 We ask that passengers that see anything suspicious as it relates to catalytic converter theft alert us by calling 512-530-2242 or call APD.
 All parking lots and garages are equipped with CCTV security cameras and are monitored by airport staff.”Sam Haynes, Austin-Bergstrom International Airport spokesperson

-City of Austin spokesperson Matilda Sanchez-Vichique said none of the 311 requests from last year mentioned “catalytic converter” in the comments section, while it had seven reports mention that this year.
+City of Austin spokesperson Matilda Sanchez-Vichique said none of the 311 requests from last year mentioned “catalytic converter” in the comments section, while it had seven reports mention it this year.

 “I do… think that it’s safer to park in the garages than on the street,” Clouse said.